sfarrens/presentations/_posts/0000-01-07-documentation.md

 """
 ```

-> If you rebuild the docs again, you should see some nice rendered LaTeX! 🤓
+> If we rebuild the docs again, we should see some nice rendered *LaTeX*! 🤓

 --